kanakag/FuturePrism/README.md

     - Word cloud of skills you should include according to Job preference
     - Best Job for the applicant, tailored on the basis of skills highlighted in resume.

-Introduction of the application from my team: https://youtu.be/qPWfSoz2Vqc
+Introduction, motivation and solution explanantion of the application from the team: https://youtu.be/qPWfSoz2Vqc